-To seek stakeholders' views, comments, and feedback in relation to the proposals to incorporate requirements in EU Directives into national law on animal feed, food contact materials and extractions solvents.
+This consultation seeks stakeholders' views, comments, and feedback in relation to the proposals to incorporate provisions contained in, or prescribed by reference to, EU Directives into domestic law on animal feed, food contact materials and extractions solvents.
 We ask stakeholders to consider if any relevant requirements have been missed, or if they are content with the proposed changes.